LachlanStuart/proflasher/data.example/fr/prompt.md

 I'll often message with a lone French word or list of words.
 In this case, I want flash cards based around sentences with these words, which I'll see in English or French and have to translate to the other language.
 If there are any special word pairings such as verb+preposition or verb+noun combinations, put these in the Related field with the English translation.
 Never write the actual dictionary definition.
 By "dictionary form" I mean infinitive / present tense / etc - the natural form of the word.
 The English version of an infinitive verb should be preceded by "to".
+When an English word or phrase has multiple distinct and commonly used French translations (representing different nuances or standard alternatives), identify these translations.
+For each such French translation, create a separate card.
+Ensure the example sentences for each card illustrate the specific usage appropriate for that translation.
+After proposing all the cards, additionally send the user a message identifying these cases so they know which proposals to double-check.

 If I request something else, follow that instruction instead.